I-had-a-bad-idea/DocGen/docs/llm_summary.md

     response = Documentation.model_validate_json(resp.response)

     return response

 ### Purpose
-Summarizes a code chunk using the Ollama AI model.
+A function for summarizing code in a chunk.

 ### Details
-Not specified.
+This function takes an `Input` object as input and uses the Ollama API to generate a summary of the code.
+The summary is returned as a `Documentation` object.

 ### Usage
-To use this function, you need to create an instance of the `Input` class with the desired values for each attribute and call the function with it.
+To use this function, you need to call it with an `Input` object containing the file path and code as arguments.

 ---

 ## summarize_code ![function](https://img.shields.io/badge/function-green?style=flat)

-- **Defined on lines:** 92–140
+- **Defined on lines:** 92–130
 - **Symbol kind:** function

 ### Definition